 They just don’t get it

-Review about: Xfinity Mobile Phone Service.
+Product or Service Mentioned: Xfinity Mobile Phone Service.

 Reason of review: Pricing issue.